PseudoSyntax/Weather-Datatable-Assistant/README.md

 **Click Here to download the project released exe file:** __https://github.com/PseudoSyntax/Weather-Datatable-Assistant/releases/tag/v1.4.0__

-## Weather Datatable Assistant - CSE360
+## Weather Datatable Assistant - Description
 A summer 2021 project devloped by Group28

 Group28 focused on developing a comprehensive piece of software that could: